barfowl/OpenSubdiv/documentation/bfr_overview.rst

 The Surface class encapsulates the piece of limit surface associated with a particular face of the mesh.
-The term "surface" is used rather than "patch" to emphasize that the Surface itself may be composed of more than one patch (potentially a complex set of patches).
+The term "surface" is used rather than "patch" to emphasize that the Surface may itself be a piecewise parameteric surface composed of more than one patch (potentially even a complex set of patches).

+Surface is also a class template selected by floating point precision, and so typically declared as Bfr::Surface<float>.
+Just as a simpler type name is likely to be declared when used, the simple name Surface will be used to refer to it here.
+And where code fragments may be warranted, "float" will be substituted for the template parameter for clarity.

 Once created, there are two steps required to evaluate a Surface:

     * preparation of associated data points from the mesh
     * the actual calls to evaluation methods using these data points

-The latter is straight-forward, but the former warrants explanation.
+The latter is straight-forward, but the former warrants a little more explanation.

-The shape of the Surface for a face is influenced by the set of control vertices for the face itself and others in its immediate neighborhood.
-These control vertices are identified as part of Surface construction (and are publicly available for inspection if desired).
-These control vertices are sufficient to define the Surface if the face and its neighborhood are regular, but any irregularity (an extra-ordinary vertex, crease, etc.) usually requires additional, intermediate points to be computed from those control vertices in order to evaluate the Surface efficiently.
+The shape of a Surface for a base face is influenced by the set of data points associated with both the vertices of the face and a subset of those in its immediate neighborhood.
+These "control points" are identified when the Surface is initialized and are publicly available for inspection if desired.
+The control points are sufficient to define the Surface if the face and its neighborhood are regular, but any irregularity (an extra-ordinary vertex, crease, etc.) usually requires additional, intermediate points to be computed from those control points in order to evaluate the Surface efficiently.

-Having previously avoided use of the term "patch" in favor of "surface", the points gathered or computed from the control vertices are referred to as "patch points".
-In part, this is to distinguish them from the control vertices of the mesh, but also because these points do ultimately represent the control points of the one or more patches that comprise the Surface.
-Patch points are assembled in a local array for direct use by a single Surface, while control vertices are indexed from buffers associated with the entire mesh:
+Having previously avoided use of the term "patch" in favor of "surface", the term "patch points" is now used to refer to these intermediate points.
+Patch points always include the control points as a subset and may be followed by points needed for any additional patches required to represent a more complex Surface.
+While the patch points are assembled in a local array for direct use by the Surface, the control points can either be gathered and accessed locally or indexed from buffers associated with the mesh for other purposes (e.g. computing a bounding box of the Surface):

 .. image::  images/bfr_eval_surface.png
    :align:  center

 Once the patch points for a Surface are prepared, they can be passed to the main evaluation methods with the desired parametric coordinates.
-Methods exist for evaluating 0th, 1st and/or 2nd derivatives and all are
-defined as templates to support evaluation in single or double precision, e.g.:
+As previously noted, since the Surface class is a template for floating point precision, evaluation is supported in single or double precision by constructing a Surface for the desired precision.
+Evaluation methods are overloaded to obtain simply position or including all first or second derivatives.
+So preparation and evaluation can be achieved with the
+following:

 .. code:: c++

     //  Preparing patch points:
-    template <class T, class U>
-    void PreparePatchPointValues(T const & meshVertices,
-                                 U       & patchPoints) const;
+    void PreparePatchPoints(
+            float const * meshPoints,  PointDescriptor meshPointDescriptor,
+            float       * patchPoints, PointDescriptor patchPointDescriptor) const;

     //  Evaluating position and 1st derivatives:
-    template <typename REAL, class T, class U>
-    void Evaluate(REAL const uv[2], T const & patchPoints, U * P,
+    void Evaluate(float const uv[2],
-                                                           U * Du,
-                                                           U * Dv) const;
+            float const * patchPoints, PointDescriptor patchPointDescriptor,
+            float * P, float * dPdu, float * dPdv) const;

+The PointDescriptor class here is a simple struct defining the size and stride of the associated array of points.
+Any use of mesh points, control points or patch points generally requires an accompanying descriptor.

 Depending on the complexity of the limit surface, this preparation of patch points can be costly -- especially if only evaluating the Surface once or twice.
-In such cases, it is worth considering evaluating "limit stencils", i.e. sets of coefficients that combine the original control vertices of the mesh without requiring the computation of intermediate values (*WIP - an additional figure here is useful)*.
+In such cases, it is worth considering evaluating "limit stencils", i.e. sets of coefficients that combine the original control vertices of the mesh without requiring the computation of intermediate values.
 The cost of evaluating stencils is considerably higher than direct evaluation, but that added overhead is often offset by avoiding the use of patch points.